https://www.somerzby.com.au/

 Hemp bedding: Rising in popularity, hemp bedding offers superior absorbency and minimal dust, ideal for a dry, odour-free coop.
 Its natural antimicrobial properties further aid in odour control.
 However, it does tend to be pricier than traditional options.

-Shredded Paper: My personal favourite and ideal for those exploring sustainable practices, recycled paper products provide an eco-friendly alternative that’s both absorbent and compostable.
-However, they need regular replacement as they break down quickly when wet.
+Shredded paper: Ideal for those exploring sustainable practices, recycled paper products provide an eco-friendly alternative that’s both absorbent and compostable.
+However, it will need regular replacement as it breaks down quickly when wet.

-Sugar Cane Mulch: Sugar Cane Mulch is becoming increasingly popular as a substitute in chicken coops.
-Comparable to pine shavings in absorbency and odour control, it’s also safe for chickens.
+Sugar cane mulch: Sugar cane mulch is becoming increasingly popular as a bedding in chicken coops.
+It is comparable to pine shavings in absorbency and odour control.

 Using natural remedies can be a great way to tackle chicken coop smells without resorting to chemicals, offering a more environmentally friendly approach to keeping things fresh.

 One effective method is using fresh herbs like lavender, mint, and rosemary inside the coop.
-These herbs not only smell nice, but they also have antibacterial properties that help keep the coop clean as well as making a safe and tasty treat for your chickens to enjoy.
+These herbs not only smell nice, but they also have antibacterial properties that help keep the coop clean.
+They also are a safe and tasty treat for your chickens to enjoy!

-Baking soda sprinkled on the coop floor before adding new bedding material can absorb odours without harming your chickens.
-Adding this simple and budget-friendly touch to your chicken’s home will help keep your chicken coop smelling fresh.
+Baking soda sprinkled on the coop floor before adding new bedding material can also absorb odours without harming your chickens, and is very affordable!

 Diet Adjustments to Minimise Smells